Elmar999/Machine-learning/README.md

 # Machine-learning
-Apply machine learning modelling algorithms on a real world problems with python
+Apply machine learning modelling algorithms on a real world problems with python using Tableau .